 The Regal Cinema in Fordingbridge first opened in 1933.
 It was built in a classic Art Deco style, and had 290 seats.
 It thrived for many years, but social changes led to its closure in 1965.
 Since then it operated as a pottery, but that business also closed in 2012.

 In 2016 it was purchased by Corintech, a Fordingbridge based electronics company, and part of the building has been converted into apartments for their staff.
 The deluxe 30 seater cinema opened in the Summer of 2017 and is managed by the Fordingbridge Regal Cinema Club (FRCC).

 The Fordingbridge Regal Cinema Club is a not-for-profit community organisation with members from the local area.
 It manages the Regal Cinema and ensures that the community benefits from this important heritage building and valuable community resource.

-To effectively manage the Regal Cinema, tickets are first released to our full annual members who get priority booking and discounted tickets as part of their membership package.
-We then release the remaining tickets, which include a day membership, which can be purchased by members of the public.
-Tickets can be purchased online via this website, at the cinema itself or at the Fordingbridge Bookshop.
+To effectively manage the Regal Cinema, our full annual members are first notified of new screenings as they receive priority booking and discounted tickets as part of their membership package.
+We then advertise the remaining tickets, which include a day membership, to members of the public.
+Tickets can be purchased online via this website, over the phone or at the cinema itself.
 Annual membership is available to anyone aged 16 years or older.